omaryesith/prono/README.md

 cp .env.example .env
 # The .env file contains safe defaults for local development
 # Modify if needed for your environment

+# Create symlink for Django to read .env from app/ directory
+ln -sf ../.env app/.env
 ```

 3️⃣ **Start the application:**